chiraghm12/Upstox-Integration-Python/README.md

 Two Files:
  - A CSV file contains Stock names with Hammer
  - A CSV file contains stock names with Doji
+ - A CSV file contains stock name with Inverted Hammer
+ - A CSV file contains stock name with Spinning Top and Bottom

 ## Acknowledgements